zibz0017/QuartzVault/content/Post Neo-Babylonia and the Torah.md

 2. Events in the Megillah, such as Xerxes’s love of women, and a capital at Susa (Shushan.
 Although the capital was already there from the days of Cambyses and Darius built a massive palace there [[WorldHistory.org : Susa](https://www.worldhistory.org/susa/)]) (the [wikipedia article](https://en.wikipedia.org/wiki/Ahasuerus) has 2 more points but I don’t really see how they are so indicative of anything.

-3. He had an unofficial member of the court named Marduka, who is, perhaps Mordechai. [[Wikipedia : Ahasuerus](https://en.wikipedia.org/wiki/Ahasuerus)]
+3. He had an unofficial member of the court named Marduka, who is, perhaps מרדכי. [[Wikipedia : Ahasuerus](https://en.wikipedia.org/wiki/Ahasuerus)]

 Counter: The Babylonians had a god named marduk so Marduka may not have been an uncommon name.
-Also, it sounds strange that Mordechai would go by the name of an avodah zara.
+Also, it sounds strange that מרדכי would go by the name of an avodah zara.
 [Own thoughts]

 ## Extent of Empire